MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/wsaas-overview_draft.md

 >Applies To: Windows Server Semi-annual Channel

 # Windows Server in the Semi-annual Channel (working title)
 The Windows Server release model is offering a new option in order to align with similar release and servicing models for Windows 10 [LINK] and Office 365 ProPlus [LINK].
-If you've been working with Windows 10 or Office 365 ProPlus, these improvements might already be familiar to you.
+If you've been working with [Windows 10](https://docs.microsoft.com/en-us/windows/deployment/update/waas-overview) or [Office 365 ProPlus](https://support.office.com/en-us/article/Overview-of-the-upcoming-changes-to-Office-365-ProPlus-update-management-78b33779-9356-4cdf-9d2c-08350ef05cca?ui=en-US&rs=en-US&ad=US), these improvements might already be familiar to you.

 **There will be two primary release channels available to Windows Server customers, the Long-term Servicing Channel, and the new Semi-annual Channel.**

 ## Long-term Servicing Channel
-This is the release model you’re already familiar with (currently called the “Long-term Servicing *Branch*”) where a new major version of Windows Server is released every 2-3 years and entitled to 5 years of mainstream support and 6 years of support with Premium Assurance [Link].
+This is the release model you’re already familiar with (currently called the “Long-term Servicing *Branch*”) where a new major version of Windows Server is released every 2-3 years and entitled to 5 years of mainstream support and 6 years of support with [Premium Assurance](https://www.microsoft.com/en-us/licensing/licensing-programs/software-assurance-default.aspx).
 This channel is appropriate for systems that require a longer servicing option and functional stability.
 Deployments of Windows Server 2016 and earlier versions of Windows Server will not be affected by the new Semi-annual Channel releases.
 The Long-term Servicing Channel will continue to receive security and non-security updates, but it will not receive the new features and functionality.

 # Semi-annual Channel
 The Semi-annual Channel releases will deliver new functionality for customers who are moving at a “cloud cadence," such as those on rapid development cycles or hosters keeping up with the latest Hyper-V investments.
 Windows Server products in the Semi-annual Channel will have new releases available twice a year, in March and September.
 Each release in this channel will be supported for 18 months from the initial release.